How do you translate light year in Italian?

 Anno luce is made up of two words.

 What’s an anno luce?
 It is not a period of time, a periodo di tempo, but a distance, una distanza.

-It is basically the distance that light travels in a year.
-It is known that the speed of light is around 300.000.000 m/s, which you would read in Italian as trecento milioni di metri al secondo, three hundred million meters per second.
+It is basically the distance that light travels in one year.
+It is known that the speed of light is about 300.000.000 m/s, which you would read in Italian as trecento milioni di metri al secondo, three hundred million meters per second.